This guide will help you purchase affordable and ethical plain white t-shirts by helping you navigate the market for deadstock and vintage basics.

 Below is a list of brands from which you can find New Old Stock plain white t-shirts, and thus get some undershirts that are clean, ethical, and affordable.
 Click the brand to be taken to a current eBay search.
 (It’s not an affiliate link.)

 BVD stands for Bradley, Vorhees, and Day, a relic of a way-back brand that’s been bought and sold several times.
-BVD t-shirts are generally 100% cotton, made and from a heavier than average fabric.
+BVD t-shirts are generally 100% cotton, US-manufactured, and made from a heavier than average fabric.
 The ones that I have found fit true to size.

 Fruit of the Loom is a reliable choice for white tees.
-They’re often 100% cotton, and sized rather small to begin with, so expect to size up.
-I have found Fruit of the Loom tees of surprising length, so be sure to check for measurements.
+They’re often 100% cotton, shrink a fair bit, and are sized small to begin with.
+Expect to size up.
+I have found Fruit of the Loom tees of surprising length.
+Be sure to check for measurements.

 Hanes, too, is reliable.
 You can find 100% cotton white t-shirts, often with the red square logo.
 Older ones feature the red, blue, or gold banner tag.
 There are also quite a few Hanes 50-50 tees out there in the world.
 Expect to size up.